 Organizers tried to individualize a program taking into consideration the professional interests of Polish women.
-For Krystyna Do-Wilgat, who was a geographer, their organized a special trip in the geographic and geological activities conducted by the University of Phoenix, Arizona.
-Ms. Joanna Szydlowska - artistically talented - there was an opportunity to spend most of time in museums and art galleries in New York and California.
-Women who were interested in working in the health service attended medical courses.
-Mrs. Władysława Karolewska-Łapińska lived with her sister Helena Piasecka in Cleveland.
-One of the women was placed in the National Jewish Hospital in Denver the best hospital in America, in which patients were treated for tuberculosis.
+For Krystyna Czyz -Wilgat, a geografer, special trip with geographic and geological activities conducted by University of Phoenix had been organized by the University of Phoenix, Arizona.
+For Ms. Joanna Szydlowska - artistically talented - there was an opportunity to spend most of time in museums and art galleries in New York and California.
+Women who were interested in working in the health services attended medical courses.
+Mrs. Władysława Karolewska-Łapińska stayed with her sister Helena Piasecka in Cleveland.
+One of the women had been placed in the National Jewish Hospital in Denver the best hospital in America, in which patients were treated for tuberculosis.